 We believe all love deserves emoji representation.
 But that’s not all—research shows that online dating and interracial relationships go hand in hand.
 In fact, a recent study suggested that Tinder, and the resulting increased popularity of dating apps, may be responsible for an increase in interracial marriages.

 As a result, we were inspired to be at the forefront of creating change.
 We want to foster an inclusive and diverse community of people on our platform that supports each other, no matter what our similarities or differences are.
-Therefore, we commissioned the Global Tinder Survey on Interracial Relationships to find out more about how our users think, feel and connect -- and what we found were some intriguing results.
+Therefore, we commissioned the Global Tinder Survey on Interracial Relationships to find out more about how our members think, feel and connect -- and what we found were some intriguing results.

 According to the survey, online dating broadens your horizons and makes you more open-minded.
 By allowing you to meet people that aren’t part of your social network, it makes the chance for diversity much more likely.